wakeblake/HRI-vol-tool/README.md

 </table>
 <br><br>

-When creating a new uploaded sheet, the tool automatically assigns each volunteer a unique, nine-digit, personal primary key that is used during client-side login for user authentication purposes.
+When creating a new uploaded sheet, the tool automatically assigns each volunteer a unique, nine-digit primary key that is used during client-side login for user authentication purposes.
 This key is bound to the uploaded sheet and not the individual volunteer, such that the same volunteer may have a different primary key depending on which sheet set as the active reporting sheet (<i>see "Active Reporting Sheets" section</i>).
 <br>

 <table>